 There is much, much more to the Hydrow connected rower, but these are some of its outstanding features.

 You can store this rowing machine vertically if you wish, using the Hydrow Upright Storage Kit.
 When stored vertically, the Hydrow doesn’t take up any more space than a Parsons chair.

-I love how this magnetic rowing machine engages you during the workouts.
+I love how this magnetic rowing machine engages you during the workouts (if you are new to rowing check out my Beginners rowing machine 30 day challenge article).
 You hardly notice how long you’ve been rowing, and by the way, some workouts are only 1 minute long, so if you really don’t have time to do much more than that, you can still get in a short workout.